 "I'm applying to college soon and don't have time to implement what you've described here.
 What do I do?"

-Unfortunately, if you’re very close to college applications (i.e., less than a month), there’s only so much you can do to improve your applications.
-Namely, work on your personal statement and make sure you have strong letters of recommendation.
+Unfortunately, if you're very close to college applications (i.e., less than 2 months), there's only so much you can do to improve your applications.
+Namely, work on your personal statements and make sure you have strong letters of recommendation.
 Everything else is more or less set.

 If you can show a growth trajectory that's interesting to schools, that helps—especially if by interview time you've made a lot more progress since submitting your application.